 … Making a difference for families since 1918

-Established on May 15, 1918, Champaign County Home and Community Education (HCE) – (HCE – past name of organization Champaign County Home Bureau later Home Extension) is a not for profit organization with 300 members within the 15 individual units/clubs that meet monthly at various times & places throughout Champaign County.
+Established on May 15, 1918, Champaign County Home and Community Education (HCE) – (HCE – past name of the organization has been Champaign County Home Bureau later Home Extension) is a not for profit organization with 300 members within the 13 individual units/clubs that meet monthly at various times & places throughout Champaign County.

 We are part of the Illinois Association of Home and Community Education (IAHCE) state organization that was formed in 1924 to help women become better home economists.
 Today HCE continues to focus on the home as well as community outreach, international awareness, cultural arts and continuing education.
 We are 1 out of 78 Illinois counties united together.

 We support being lifelong learners that promotes, supports, and educates individuals, families and the community through educational program provided by the University of Illinois Extension.
 You can attend up-to-date Lessons for Living on aging, health, food & nutrition, families, children, education and the environment.
 Appealing to all ages, these research-based lessons are brought to you by the University of Illinois Cooperative Extension office.
 U of I Extension specialist translates current research based information into practical advice that HCE members can use in their daily lives.
 Community members are welcome to attended these lessons and any of the organizations events or projects.